 Guacamole is a traditional sauce or dip made from avocados, cilantro, lime, and salt.
 It is often combined with onions, jalapenos, and sometimes tomatoes.
 What makes a spicy guacamole is the jalapenos or the preferred chili pepper you have on hand.

 The name guacamole comes from the words “ahuaca” (sounds like ah-hwa-ka) and “mole” (moh-lay), which translates into avocado sauce.
 This translation should come as no surprise to any fans on Oaxacan cuisine, as you’d know moles are just another word for sauces.

 If you read my spicy pico de gallo recipe, you may remember that “salsa” also means sauce in Spanish (this is because they come from different dialects).

 Adjusting the Spice Level

-While the most common spicy guacamole recipe involves jalapeno peppers, we recommend taking a step up on that old Scoville scale.
+While the most common spicy guacamole recipe involves jalapeno peppers, I recommend taking a step up on that old Scoville scale.
 To give the guacamole a spicy kick, you should use serranos, which are the jalapenos’ more potent cousin (seeds and all).